Iranian officials say 17 arrested spies were U.S.-trained

 Breaking News Emails

-TEHRAN, Iran — Iranian officials said Monday that 17 people have been captured who were allegedly spies working for the U.S. Central Intelligence Agency.
+TEHRAN, Iran — Iranian officials announced Monday that 17 people who were allegedly spies working for the CIA have been captured.

-The Iranian Intelligence Ministry held a briefing on Monday where they announced the alleged spies were Iranian citizens but trained by the CIA.
+The Iranian Intelligence Ministry held a briefing Monday at which they said the alleged spies are Iranian citizens but trained by the CIA.

-Some of those arrested have been sentenced to death, the Intelligence Ministry said.
+Some of those arrested have been sentenced to death, while others will be handed long jail sentences, the Intelligence Ministry said.

 It was not immediately clear when they were arrested.

-U.S. officials have not yet responded to the allegations.
 The Iranian government occasionally makes similar claims and it was not immediately possible to determine whether they are legitimate.
-The U.S. government never acknowledges CIA recruitment abroad.
+The U.S. government never acknowledges CIA recruitment abroad but President Donald Trump blasted the reported arrests on Twitter as "totally false."

+At Monday's briefing held by Iran's head of counterespionage, an official claimed the 17 accused were lured into spying while applying for or renewing U.S. visas or while attending conferences abroad with promises of money and opportunities to work in the United States.

+The accused were given surveillance equipment by handlers to place in sensitive government locations and received "extensive training" by the CIA in order to communicate from Iran without being detected, officials claimed.
+They were also given fake identification.

 The announcement comes amid renewed hostility between Iran and the West.

+On Friday, Iran's Revolutionary Guard seized a British oil tanker in the Strait of Hormuz.

-Senior U.S. defense officials said that U.S. Marines jammed an Iranian drone in the Gulf of Hormuz on Thursday, bringing it down and destroying it.
+Senior U.S. defense officials said that U.S. Marines jammed an Iranian drone in the Strait of Hormuz on Thursday, bringing it down and destroying it.

 Arouzi reported from Tehran, Givetash reported from London.